 FAQs - Max Planck School of Photonics

-How many students are in the school?
+How many students are accepted onto the program each year?

 Who can apply for the MPSP program?

 By the time of admission onto the program, applicants must have completed a Bachelor's and/or a Master's degree (B.Sc., B.Eng., or B.Tech. and M.Sc., M.Eng. or M.Tech.) with significant exposure to physics, engineering or a related subject depending on the program you are applying for.
 More information on the required documents is available here.